agopinath/ucla-cell-code/README_FOR_LATEST_CHANGES.txt

 	7) ...
 	8) Set up frame viewer - if debug flag is set, it shows you the processed images. if the writemovie flag is set, it also writes the processed images to a movie on disk. etc.

+AnalysisCodeBAV:
+- currently removed all code for tracking the cells
+- returns a vector of the measured unconstricted cell sizes for the cells in the video

 Make waypoints:
 - mainly experimental changes, feel free to make any changes to this